codehub-learn/development-environment-setup/Javascript_Angular_&_React.md

 Before starting please make sure that you have successfully installed the below dependencies on your development environment.

-- [Node.js](https://nodejs.org/en/) - is a JavaScript runtime built on Chrome's V8 JavaScript engine. **The latest LTS version will be used**.
+- The latest LTS version of [Node.js](https://nodejs.org/en/) - Node.JS is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [npm](https://www.npmjs.com/) - is the official Nodejs Package Manager (npm) which allows the management of dependencies and packages.
 It is automatically installed with nodejs, so you don't have to install it separately.
 - [git](https://git-scm.com/) / [GitHub account](https://github.com/) - is a version control system for source code and GitHub is a community site that enables the easy creation and collaboration on Git projects.